IC-DevOps-Career-Path/ic-devops-batch3/git-assignment-1/TihamShafi-ICDB3_132/git_assignment_01.md

   <br>
   <div align="center">
-    <b style="font-size: 18px;">I would suggest to set it globally</b>, otherwise you have to set it everytime whenever you are starting to work on a new project.<br>
+    <h3>I would suggest to set it globally,</h3> otherwise you have to set it everytime whenever you are starting to work on a new project.<br>
     Don't worry, if you set it locally, instead of globally.
 Just run the below command.
   </div>
   <br><br>